 Definitions of Gender Dysphoria (formerly called "Gender Identity Disorder):"

-list of symptoms related to GID in the DISM-IV, an older version of the document, was:
+list of symptoms related to Gender Dysphoria in the DISM-IV, an older version of the document, was:

 A. A strong and persistent cross-gender identification (not merely a desire for any perceived cultural advantages of being the other sex).